qiushitian/polarbear/README.md

 # Polarbear, the simplistic reduction scripts for ARCTIC on the APO 3.5m telescope

-*"How boring would the arctic be if there were no polarbears!"* —Chris
+*"How boring would the arctic be if there were no polar bears!"* —Chris

 Author: Qiushi (Chris) Tian